 Whether you are a clean freak or not, having your canvas projects cleaned and treated will extend the life of your investment tremendously.
 Here are some DIY tips for keeping your projects long-lasting.
 If you aren’t up for the task yourself, bring it to us.
 We are experienced with the dirty work so let us help bring your soiled canvas back to life.
-For detailed info, view the Repairs PDF.
+For quick tips, view our Care & Cleaning Guide.

-- Rinse or lightly spray your cushions with water once a week to keep dirt and debris from building up
+- Rinse or lightly spray your fabric with water once a week to keep dirt and debris from building up

 - Scrub stains or dirt spots with mild soap and water

-- For heavier dirt, remove your cover and wash by hand or in the washing machine.
+- For heavier dirt, remove your canvas if possible and wash by hand with a soft bristle scrub brush or in the washing machine.
 You can use bleach if need be.
-See the Fabric Care Section below.

 - Strengthens and restores lost water repellency